 Prior to traveling it’s a good idea to back up your device in case of any problems that might occur causing you to lose data.
 If your phone or tablet gets damaged or stolen you don’t want to lose everything.

 If you download travel apps make sure they will work offline – if your apps need to connect to the internet they could be very costly.
 Also, watch out for free apps as often they have ads, which use data.
 Here are 8 of our favorite ones.
 Keep your data roaming turned off and only switch it on when you need it.

 Ditch the contract SIM

 The first step should be to get a pay as you go SIM or travel SIM.
 If you travel with your contract SIM you open yourself up to the risk of getting a big roaming bill when you return home, whereas Pay As You Go SIM enables you to stay totally in control of your spending.
 If you get a travel SIM you will also get free incoming calls in most destinations as well as worldwide calls and data at up to 85% less.

 If you plan on using the Internet a lot overseas then make sure you take the precaution of updating your mobile device with antivirus and applying any security patches.

-If your mobile device uses a pass code then it should be locked before you travel overseas just in case our mobile phone goes missing – if someone uses it you could get a massive roaming bill that’s not even yours!
+If your mobile device uses a passcode then it should be locked before you travel overseas just in case our mobile phone goes missing – if someone uses it you could get a massive roaming bill that’s not even yours!

 Get a case

-To prevent damage to your gadgets its wise to get a good case for your phone and tablet as when travelling they are prone to more knocks.
+To prevent damage to your gadgets its wise to get a good case for your phone and tablet as when traveling they are prone to more knocks.
 If you plan to take them to the beach or the pool a waterproof case might be a good idea.
-In addition, screen protectors will keep your screen from getting scratched from sand.
+In addition, screen protectors will keep your screen from getting scratched from the sand.